 The Active Club Program has two funding rounds per year, and helps active recreation and sports clubs with factility upgrade requests and program and equipment.

-- Sport and Recreation Development and Inclusion Program – Closes 3rd December, 2018
+- Sport and Recreation Development and Inclusion Program – Applications close 11 December, 2019

 To provide assistance to eligible organisations to develop and implement projects that will grow the sport or activity, improve services and/or address barriers to inclusion.

-- Sport and Recreation Sustainability Program – Closes 3rd December, 2018
+- Sport and Recreation Sustainability Program – Applications close 11 December, 2019

 The Sport and Recreation Sustainability Program provides financial support for the leadership, policies and services provided by South Australian state sport and active recreation organisations and industry representative bodies.